Sulphur Crisis of 1840: Crisis

 — Albert Wilhelm Laurens Heldwier, Dutch envoy in Turin.

 On 23 February Ferdinand gave his minister, Prince de Cassaro, permission announce the cancellation of the contract.
 However, it never happened.
 In mid-March, the British warned that if their wishes were not met, they would establish a blockade and begin seizing merchant ships of the Sicilies.
 Reasoning that the kingdom's coastline was too large to effectively blockade, Ferdinand II refused to give in.
 Cassaro resigned from his post in frustration.
 Ferdinand II then began preparing for war.
-Palmerston ordered the Mediterranean Fleet to leave Malta and travel to the kingdom.
-In April, British Admiral Robert Stopford began seizing ships.
+Palmerston ordered the British Mediterranean Fleet under Admiral Robert Stopford to leave Malta and travel to the kingdom, and in April it began seizing ships.
 Though there was no formal declaration of war, the 'Sulphur War' is generally accepted to have begun in April.
 Several Neapolitan merchants were searched and detained, but there were no direct naval confrontations between the two nations.

-Klemens von Metternich, an Austrian diplomat, urged the two parties to avoid all-out war, writing to Sicilian diplomat Marquis de Gagliati: "Marquis, you must agree that it is hardly worth having a European war over a question of sulphur!"
-He criticised Ferdinand for being unwilling to negotiate.
-He then tried to convince Ferdinand to cancel the contract.
+The Austrian statesman Klemens von Metternich urged the two parties to avoid all-out war, writing to the Sicilian diplomat Marquis de Gagliati: "Marquis, you must agree that it is hardly worth having a European war over a question of sulphur!"
+Metternich criticised Ferdinand for being unwilling to negotiate, and then tried to convince him to cancel the contract.
 In contrast to Metternich's efforts to negotiate, which were rejected, a similar offer by the French prime minister Adolphe Thiers was accepted by the British on 10 April and the Sicilians on 26 April.
 Also in late April, Stopford released the ships he had been holding and halted further seizures.
 As negotiations dragged on, Palmerston warned that seizures would resume if the contract was not cancelled by 20 July 1840.
-Ferdinand cancelled the contract on 21 July.
-On 29 July Stopford's fleet returned to Malta.
+Ferdinand cancelled the contract on 21 July, and eight days later Stopford's fleet returned to Malta.
 In December, British merchants were awarded 121,454 ducats out of the requested 373,978.
 The French were awarded 44,000 out of the requested 233,433 in 1844.